 Response

+These requirements do indirectly address odors.
 As the waste in a landfill decomposes, it produces landfill gas, which includes carbon dioxide, a number of air toxics, and methane—a potent greenhouse gas with a global warming potential more than 25 times that of carbon dioxide.
 Methane is the second most prevalent greenhouse gas emitted by human activities in the United States, and nearly 20 percent of those emissions come from landfills.
 Landfills are the second largest industrial source of methane emissions in the United States.
 The new Landfill Emission Guidelines and the New Source Performance Standards, when implemented nationwide, will reduce methane emissions by an estimated 334,000 metric tons, the equivalent of reducing 8.2 million metric tons of carbon dioxide in 2025.
 The rules also cut carbon dioxide emissions directly, yielding an estimated 303,000 metric tons of additional carbon dioxide reductions.

 The new Landfill Emission Guidelines and the New Source Performance Standards, when implemented nationwide, will also reduce more than 2,000 metric tons of emissions of non-methane organic compounds, which are measured as a surrogate for landfill gas and include a number of air toxics, along with pollutants that cause landfill odors.
 The capture and control systems required by the proposed rules do not only capture and control methane gas from the landfill, they also capture and control the other non-methane organic compounds.
 In fact, the emission standards in the proposed rules are in units of parts per million by volume of non-methane organic compounds or reduction of a weight percentage of non-methane organic compounds.